just-hms/jim/README.md

 jim <--run> command
 ```

-will run the specified command in *your default shell*, `--run` can be omitted
+Will run the specified command in *your default shell*, `--run` can be omitted.

 #### `--show`

-Show a list of all the `--watch` result
+Show a list of all the `--watch` results

 ```
 jim --show <filter>
 ```

-this command will list all the sessions of the commands that were launched by `--watch`, filtering them with the provided filter.
+This command will list all of the commands' sessions.
+Filtering them with the provided filter.

+A session is created when a command is launched with `--watch`.

 #### `--version`